iMoonLab/DeepHypergraph/docs/source/start/low_order/bipartite_graph.rst

 - :math:`\mathcal{V}`, is another set of **vertices** (also called **nodes** or **points**);
 - :math:`\mathcal{E} \subseteq \{ (x, y) \mid x \in \mathcal{U}~and~y \in \mathcal{V} \}`, a set of **edges** (also called **links** or **lines**).

-When modelling relations between two different classes of objects, bipartite graphs very often arise naturally.
+When modelling relations between two different classes of objects, bipartite graph very often arise naturally.
 For instance, a bipartite graph of football players and clubs, with an edge between a player and a club if the player has played for that club, is a natural example of an affiliation network, a type of bipartite graph used in social network analysis.
 Another example is a bipartite graph of user-item interactions, where the user watches/clicks/views/likes/budges an item can model